sql-bi/Contoso-Data-Generator/README.md

 Powershell scripts that

 - runs the DatabaseGenerator
-- creates the new custom contoso databse
+- creates the new custom contoso database
 - import the constant and generated data into the new databae
 - exports the generated database to a compressed file